There’s one thing you’ll need to convert more website visitors: credibility.

-26. Typography — Research shows that larger fonts improve reading speeds.
+Research shows larger fonts improve reading speeds.
 Website visitors comprehend more when typography is legible and clear.
-This seems like a no brainer, but it can be easy to forget.
+This seems like a no-brainer, but it can be easy to forget.

 According to Flint McGlaughlin, your website visitors land on your site with a few questions:

 - Why should I do it?

 The easier it is for website visitors to understand what you’re saying to them, the easier it is to persuade them to do what you want.

 Smart marketers work to improve cognitive fluency.
 That’s the feeling of ease a visitor has when your content and visuals are easy to read.

 The easier your content is to understand, the more familiar it feels, thus the easier it is for visitors to decide to buy.

 28. Use Good Grammar

 Yeap, spelling and grammar matters because it’s part of the first impression customers form about your brand.
 A typo here or there won’t ruin your credibility, but a consistent pattern of bad grammar hurts your credibility.
 Sites like Grammarly can help keep your grammar in check.